Hire A Minibus To The Roman Baths

 Today the Roman Baths offer an insight into the lives of ancient Romans, in the town and throughout Britain.
 Despite its exterior, a visit to the site can easily span hours.

-Upon arrival visitors are greeted with a view from the terrace overlooking the Great Bath.
-Adorned with 19th century statues of figures this vantage point gives a tantalising preview of what lies.
-Moving on guests can step up to the waters edge at the Great Bath where costumed characters add a touch and delight young visitors.
+Upon arrival, visitors are greeted with a view from the terrace overlooking the Great Bath.
+Adorned with 19th-century statues of figures this vantage point gives a tantalising preview of what lies.
+Moving on guests can step up to the water's edge at the Great Bath where costumed characters add a touch and delight young visitors.

-The tour continues with a visit to the spring, which's visible through a towering window.
+The tour continues with a visit to the spring, which is visible through a towering window.
 This natural hot spring was once revered for its healing properties.
 Dedicated to Minerva as a place of worship where offerings of coins, wishes, curses and prayers were made.
 Many intriguing messages from eras can still be observed.

-The Temple and Temple Courtyard were parts of the Baths sacred spaces.
+The Temple and Temple Courtyard were parts of the Baths' sacred spaces.
 The Temple has origins dating back to the century and remained in use until 391 AD when Emperor Theodosius shut it down following Christianity's rise as the state religion.
 In the Temple Courtyard informative videos provide insights into what this historical site looked like in its prime and how it served its purpose.

 Visitors can also check out the bronze statue of Minerva here.
 Additionally, there's a museum that delves into the lives of Roman residents, in Bath along, with an old drainage system utilised as an overflow mechanism.
 Surrounding the Grand Bath are saunas, pools, warm baths and dressing rooms for visitors to enjoy.